TejaswiniBonam/react-js/theory/intro.md

 ```

 ## Rendering Lists
 * Notice how <li> has a key attribute.
-For each item in a list, you should pass a string or a number that uniquely identifies that item among its siblings.
+For each item in a list, you should pass a string or a number that uniquely identifies that item among its siblings to keep a track of them.
 * Usually, a key should be coming from your data, such as a database ID.
 React uses your keys to know what happened if you later insert, delete, or reorder the items.
 ```js
 function Lists(){